Byson94/KorvaqScrip/BeginnersTutorial.md

 Same like `delvar` and `delvar all` use `delfunc` to clean up functions and `delfunc` all to clean up all at once.
 Generally,  it is a good practice to use `delfunc all` at the point where you dont need the functions you used till now of a script.

+## Extra notes
+KorvaqScrip omits any semi-colons (;) that come in the way of the script execution.
+This is why you dont need to use them in your scripts.
+This is a feature of KorvaqScrip and not a bug.
+This would also add an extra layer of security to obfuscated codes if we filled with semi-colons.

 So, this is the end of the beginners tutorial, the next tutorial is an advanced tutorial, you can find it here: [link](https://github.com/Byson94/KorvaqScrip/blob/main/AdvancedTutorial.md)